-From April till October, the weather in Amsterdam is normally quite pleasant and on a summer’s day, relaxing on a terrace by the canal with a cold, refreshing beer, the winter feels a lifetime away.
+From April till October, the weather in Amsterdam is normally quite pleasant and on a summer’s day, relaxing on a typical Amsterdam boat tour with a cold, refreshing beer, the winter feels a lifetime away.
 And despite the occasional days of torrential rain (ok, not that occasional!), the winter has its own unique charms – whether it’s the snowy cityscape along frozen canals, or the stormy purple light on a November afternoon, there’s a seasonal magic in Amsterdam that can be enjoyed whatever the time of year.
+People enjoy (private) tour tours in Amsterdam all year round.
 And with so many cosy cafés, you’re never too far from a welcoming and cosy spot to get warm and dry.
 Being situated in such a flat country and being so close to the sea, Amsterdam is also a pretty windy city at times – whilst this wind once helped to power the nation’s growth during the windmill-led industrial revolution, nowadays it normally just results in messy hair and broken umbrellas.
 But if you’re prepared for anything then nothing’s going to get in the way of you exploring one of the most beautiful cities on earth.
 And this brings us onto our next question and perhaps the one of the most commonly asked for people visiting the Dutch capital…

 What to wear in Amsterdam?